apalache-mc/apalache/docs/src/apalache/fold.md

 ```

 Notice that, in the case of sets, picking an arbitrary element `x`, to remove from the set at each step, utilizes the `CHOOSE` operator.
 This is a common trait shared by many operators that implement recursion over sets.
 Since the introduction of folds, the use of `CHOOSE` in Apalache is heavily discouraged as it is both inefficient, as well as nondeterministic (unlike how `CHOOSE` is defined in TLA+ literature).
+For details, see the discussion in [issue 841](https://github.com/informalsystems/apalache/issues/841).

 So the third advantage of using folds is the  ability to, almost always, avoid using the `CHOOSE` operator.